LennartCode/Git-Cheat-Sheet/README.md

 # Push to the feature branch
 git push

-# Create a merge request
+# Create a pull request
+# We advise to use the GitHub UI to create the pull request, as the command can get very long and is vulnearable to mistakes.
+For the documentation see https://cli.github.com/manual/gh_pr_create

 # A team member reviews your code, merges the feature branch into the development branch and deletes the feature branch

 # Remove local copy of the feature branch